myFICO logo

 Frequently Asked Questions

-How long does myFICO take to show results?
+How does myFICO compare to similar companies?

 Quick Facts